TobiasDuswald/angiogenesis/README.md

 File >> Load State... >> "output/angiogenesis/angiogenesis.pvsm" >> \
 Use File Name from States
 ```
 and the simulation output is ready to view.
-Click `VEGF-concentration`, and
-select `Substance Concentration` and `Points` in the top row.
+Simply click play.